LAST UPDATED – 10/20/22 – Top Things to See in the United States

 20. Rocky Mountain National Park

 The state of Colorado has some absolutely breathtaking national parklands, and the crown jewel of these parks is undoubtedly Rocky Mountain National Park.
-The park encompasses 265,769 acres of pristine wilderness and is renown for its rugged mountain peaks, beautiful scenic drives, the abundance of wildlife, and breathtaking hiking routes.
+The park encompasses 265,769 acres of pristine wilderness and is renowned for its rugged mountain peaks, beautiful scenic drives, the abundance of wildlife, and breathtaking hiking routes.
 The infamous Trail Ridge Road within the park climbs to an elevation of 12,183 feet, which makes it one of the highest roads in the United States.
 For those who are avid hikers, the park’s 355 miles of trails are some of the prettiest in the US National Park Service.

 19. Glacier Bay National Park